KhaliqSalako/north-star/journals/braden_towns.md

+### 3/1/2023

+Today was yet again another really productive day for our group.
+We were able to implement our location API functionality the creation and editing of events.
+We were also able to embed a photo using our location api.
+Finally we were able to create a small map on our event page with a marker of the location of the event on it.
+We will work tomorrow to implement a map with all of the locations of all the events for a given day.

 ### 2/28/2023

 Today was a very productive day for our group.
 We were able to make a functioning delete, update, create, and view page for our events.
 This was done by working in pair programming.
 I worked with Anri today.
 With those functions now implemented, our project meets the basic functionality requirements for forms and pages in our project.
 We also were able to implement a side nav bar with drop down menu's for each trip.